 Best Parks and Scenic Running Paths in Baltimore

-Take advantage of Baltimore's vast green space and find a place to get outside and stretch your legs.
+Take advantage of Baltimore's vast green spaces to get outside and stretch your legs.

 One of the best ways to enjoy Baltimore is by foot—whether running on one of our scenic waterfront paths, or enjoying the more than 4,000 acres of parkland in the city.
 During your stay in Charm City, check out these popular parks for scenic and challenging workouts.
 Or if you just want to take a leisurely stroll, that works too.